VonKrauss/React-Redux-sandbox/readme.md

 Installation
 ---------

-This React project is built with [Node.js](https://nodejs.org) for dependency management and webpack dev server.
+This React project is built with [Node.js](https://nodejs.org) for dependency management.
 If you don't have it, install it on your system (it's great).
 To get things started, you'll only need to open a console on the project's base folder and execute:
 ```node
 npm install